The Founders’ Rule: How large our House should be

 - And “each State shall have at Least one Representative” (regardless of how small its population)

-As shown in the analysis from which that chart is drawn, those inequities diminish to zero as the size of the House is increased, thereby establishing true interstate parity relative to the House of Representatives (which is the outcome that the founders would have expected).
+As shown in the analysis from which that chart is drawn, those inequities diminish to zero as the size of the House is increased, thereby establishing true interstate parity relative to the House of Representatives (which is the outcome that the founders would have expected as the country became populous).

 The first Congress: Article the first